-There are two main reasons why you should not respond to emails right away:
+In this article, you’ll learn two main reasons why you should not respond to emails right away.

-- Responding to emails immediately trains other people in a negative way.
+Reason #1: Responding to emails immediately trains other people to be impatient.

 At the start of my career, my email habits trained my clients and colleagues to take me for granted and to be impatient.
 People knew that I monitored my email all day long, so they felt no urgency to respond to me in a timely fashion.
 They knew their email to me would be received and reviewed whenever they sent it.
 They also knew that I would respond right away if they needed something from me.

 On the rare occasions when I did not respond right away, clients would often call me on the phone, and colleagues would often just drop by my desk.
 “Hey Pete.
 Not sure if you got the email I sent you,” they would say, as if not getting a response within three minutes was evidence that spam filters had rejected their message.

 If you feel like the people around you expect immediate email responses, you might want to ask yourself if this expectation exists because you have conditioned them to be so impatient.
 That was definitely the case for me earlier in my career.

 Reason #2: Responding to emails immediately makes you slower and less productive.